Seal of Biliteracy

 The Illinois State Board of Education and School District U-46 recognize the importance of language and how it helps prepare students for global citizenship.
 Not only is learning a language beneficial to students’ cognitive development, it also provides opportunities for them to participate effectively in global political, social, cultural and economic contexts.
 Further, the demand for employees to be fluent in more than one language is increasing rapidly in Illinois and throughout the world.
 The Seal of Biliteracy builds upon the rich linguistic and cultural assets of the district and community, providing students with the necessary skills to be successful in college, career, and life.

-For more information about the Illinois State Seal of Biliteracy, please contact April Wells, World Languages, Gifted, Academies and Advanced Placement Coordinator.
+For more information about the Illinois State Seal of Biliteracy, please contact Jacob VandeMoortel, Coordinator of World Languages and K-12 Social Studies at firstname.lastname@example.org or 847-888-5000 ext 7705.

 Students applying for the Illinois State Seal of Biliteracy or Commendation Award must demonstrate proficiency in English and an additional language.

 The SAT is the state academic assessment for high school.
 Districts may use results from the ISBE-provided SAT School Day administration or an alternate SAT session to determine whether a student meets the award's English proficiency requirement, which is the English language arts/reading standard set by the state.
-On October 18, 2017, the Illinois State Board of Education approved a minimum English language arts (ELA) score of 540 to meet standards on the SAT.
+In 2019, the Illinois State Board of Education approved a new minimum English language arts (ELA) score of 480 to meet standards on the SAT.

 To qualify for the Seal of Biliteracy by their senior year of high school, students must demonstrate proficiency in: